 Anyway, T showed up in camouflage and, inconsistently, a garish red-white-and-blue bandanna.
 The bandanna was apparently to render his mohawk court-compliant, or at least I infer that from the report’s statement that he is sporting a “longer version of his signature hairstyle” these days.
 (Offering an outstanding piece of trivia, the report claimed that Mr. T is “the only living person besides President Obama to have a Chia pottery figure modeled after him.”
 Although I bet a Phil Spector Chia pet is in the works.)

-According to T, other fools to be pitied would include any guilty defendant.
+According to T, other fools to be pitied would include any guilty defendant, if T were on the jury.
 “If you’re innocent, I’m your best man,” he said.
 “But if you’re guilty, I pity that fool!”

 What are the odds that Mr. T would not end up as the foreperson?